philippkochlimebit/philippkochlimebit/README.md

 ### Hi there 👋

-My name is Philipp and I am Machine Learning Engineer
+My name is Philipp and I am a Machine Learning Engineer

 :office: Founder of Limebit GmbH (Data Science Agency) in Berlin
 🎓 Teaching Machine Learning at FOM University of Applied Sciences in Berlin

-🔭 I’m currently working on various Machine Learning Projects in the context of medical data
+🔭 Currently working on various Machine Learning Projects in the context of medical data

+## What I am passionate about

+🫁 I like to work with medical data and apply Machine Learning methodes 💬 I am Co-Founder of @OpenDiscourse where we made the Germany Parliamentary Debates accessible for humans and machines

 <!--
 **philippkochlimebit/philippkochlimebit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.